Skip to main content

 The next stop is the Royal Horticultural Society’s Rosemoor Gardens, 65 acres of intoxicating beauty set against the backdrop of a wooded valley.
 Woodland walks, formal gardens, herbaceous borders, water features and play areas will appeal to all your family members.
 Enjoy a fine al fresco lunch here and the opportunity to pick up a shrub or plant or two from the nursery.

 These are just a few things you can enjoy or experience in North Devon.
-Actually, there’d still have to be some omissions if you came to stay for a month at any time of the year.
-Equally, if you’re tempted to visit, but would like to be even more spoiled for choice when it comes to choosing a holiday cottage, check out the list of Devon cottages on My Favourite Holiday Cottages’ Devon page
+There’d still have to be some omissions if you came to stay for a month at any time of the year.
+Equally, if you’re tempted to visit, but would like to be even more spoiled for choice when it comes to choosing a holiday cottage, check out the list of Devon cottages on My Favourite Holiday Cottages’ Devon page.

 Recommended Place to Stay: Moorparks Barn, Great Torrington